AMWA-TV/nmos-parameter-registers/flow-attributes/README.md

 - Additions and updates to this parameter register are to be submitted via a Pull Request (PR) according to the [General Procedures and Criteria](../README.md#general-procedures-and-criteria).

 Query API clients from v1.3 of IS-04 onwards MUST be tolerant to the presence of Flow attributes not yet defined here which may be added in later API versions.

+Clients should be aware that requesting data about a very broad 'media\_type' may return more results than are expected.
+For example, a media\_type of 'application/json' is likely to be used by more than just IS-07 Flows.
+In this specific example case, use of the 'event_type' attribute can aid in differentiation.

 ## Values